mskelb/OCR_SB/README.md

 # Command–Line Interface

 ## Train
-Training an ensemble of 5 models based on a cross-fold on the provided training data with the specific network architecture.
+Training an ensemble of 5 models based on a cross-fold on the provided training data using the specific network architecture.
+This will train 5 models using 80% of the provided data for training and 20% for validation.

 	 calamari-cross-fold-train --network=cnn=80:3x3,pool=2x2,cnn=100:3x3,pool=2x2,lstm=200,dropout=0.5,lstm=200,dropout=0.5 --files "/PATH_TO_TRAINING_DATA/*.png" --best_models_dir "/SOME_OUTPUT_DIR" --early_stopping_nbest=5